Andor71/Pixels-sDecide-2DMultiplaterGame/README.md

 # Software engineering project

 A platformer multiplayer game, where 2 players fight each other.
-Project is still in develope state.
+Project is still in development state.

 # Dependecies
 Unity 3.0.0